haohanchen/HKU_POLI3148_23Fall/Lec_04/3_data_wrangling/README.md

     2. Create two types of country-level indicators of education quality

-        1. Average level of education quality since 1984
+        1. Average level of education quality from 1984 to 2022

-        2. Change of education quality since 1984
+        2. Change of education quality from 1984 to 2022

-    3. Examine the data and discuss: Which countries perform the best and the worst in terms of education quality in the past four decades?
+    3. Examine the data and *briefly* discuss: Which countries perform the best and the worst in terms of education quality in the past four decades?

+**Submission requirement:** You will submit your outputs through Moodle.
+In your submission:

+1. Attach a PDF document rendered by Rmarkdown
+2. In the text field of your submission, include the link to the corresponding Rmarkdown file in your *DaSPPA portfolio* GitHub repo.

+**Due:** October 4, 2023

-*Note:* *Please* *only use the functions we cover in this lecture for this exercise (if you choose, you may also use other functions in the `dplyr` documentation).
+*Note:* *Please* *only use the functions we cover in this lecture for this exercise.
 There is <u>absolutely no need</u> to perform any data visualization for this exercise… We will get there in later lectures.*

 ## Further reading